-As new episodes of the period drama, Downton Abbey, aired more viewers became interested, and more users arrived at PBS’ Website.
-As a result, PBS has two distinct traffic patterns: a reliable daily video view number that generally remains constant, and the Downton Abbey season numbers, which can increase video traffic up to six times that of a normal day.
+As new episodes of the period drama Downton Abbey aired, more viewers became interested, and more users arrived at PBS’ website.
+As a result, PBS has two distinct traffic patterns: a reliable daily video view number that generally remains constant, and the Downton Abbey season numbers, which can increase video traffic as much as six times that of a normal day.
 This period typically lasts as long as the new season is running.

 This pattern is known as the “Thundering Herd,” where traffic increases dramatically for a predictable period of time, then returns to normal almost overnight.
 With streaming video requests coming in fast and furious, web traffic and web application performance can suffer as users flood the site to see the newest episode or read the latest information on this popular show.

 NGINX offers highly scalable traffic routing, securing, and caching capabilities, all of which combine to provide a single point of service for high‑traffic websites and web applications.
 Using NGINX’s caching and proxying capabilities, PBS is able to serve its thundering herds of traffic quickly and without touching backend systems.

 One feature that allows NGINX to serve such large amounts of traffic without bothering backend systems is the ability of the proxy cache to use stale information.
 That means serving a cached version of the PBS site and its contents directly from NGINX, completely removing the database and other backend systems from the equation.
 Special, more unique requests still pass through to the server, but NGINX ensures that users are almost entirely served their content directly from a highly optimized, in‑memory cache which has been optimized over a decade to be the fastest possible source of web content.